devopsdays/devopsdays-web/content/events/2020-new-york-city/speakers/tom-elliott.md

 +++
-Title = "Tom Elliot"
+Title = "Tom Elliott"
-Twitter = ""
+Twitter = "theotherelliott"
-image = ""
+image = "tom-elliott.jpg"
 type = "speaker"
-linktitle = "tom-elliot"
+linktitle = "tom-elliott"

 +++
 Tom is an engineer at Yext, leading the Production Engineering group, responsible for SRE and developer tooling, among other things.
 A full-time Go developer, he is also known to work on iOS apps in his spare time.